Dynamical response theory of interacting Majorana fermions and its application to generic Kitaev quantum spin liquids in a field: Introduction

 \subsection{Overview}

 We first present a very general form of the dynamical response theory starting with a susceptibility for an arbitrary Majorana bilinear vertex (e.g. for charge or spin) under a generic interacting Majorana Hamiltonian.
 This is accomplished by the RPA formalism which sums over the geometric series of one-loop Majorana fermion diagrams; see Fig.~\ref{fig:schematic}(a) inset.
+Although Majorana fermions can be equivalently written as linear combinations of complex fermions, evaluating dynamical response functions in the Majorana basis is particularly convenient for systems in which Majorana fermions appear naturally as elementary excitations.
 As a key application, we apply our method to the KQSL in the $KJ\Gamma$-model which, apart from the Kitaev Hamiltonian, also includes nearest neighbour (N.N.)
 Heisenberg and off-diagonal spin couplings $J$ and $\Gamma$.
 The starting point for our calculations is a parton MFT decoupling of the Hamiltonian leading to a Majorana bandstructure with the $\mathbb{Z}_2$ flux excitations only appearing indirectly as additional parton bands~\cite{Knolle2018}.